fttlov/JCAdvance/README.md

 - **Auto-Bind:** Quickly bind buttons using the "Bind" or select them manually from a drop-down list
 - **Profile Manager:** Create and manage profiles within a dedicated tab in the configurator
 - **Custom Hotkeys:** Activate modes with customizable key combinations (e.g., `R + HOME`)
-- **Gyro control options:** (clutch/ratcheting) to start/stop motion tracking by pressing a mapped button.
+- **Gyro control options:** (clutch/ratcheting) to start/stop motion tracking by pressing a mapped button
 - **Gyro Melee Gesture:** Perform physical punching, hooking, or hammering gestures to trigger virtual buttons
 - **Gyro Space Option:** A crucial setting for Gyro Mouse/Stick modes (see [Technical Details](#technical-details-and-bug-fixes) for more information)
 - **Left handed mode:** Option to read Gyro data from the left Joy-Con in combined mode